Hard-Label Black-Box Attacks on 3D Point Clouds: Experiments

 \subsection{Implementation Details}

-\textbf{Attack Setup.} As for point cloud spectrum-fusion, we set K = 10 to build a K-NN graph to conduct GFTs.
+\textbf{Attack Setup.} We follow previous works to utilize the same targeted attack setting for fair comparison, as it is more challenging than the untargeted one.
+As for point cloud spectrum-fusion, we set K = 10 to build a K-NN graph to conduct GFTs.
 To train the discriminator, for each class, we train for 100 epochs with a learning rate of 0.002 using the Adam optimizer.
 As for collecting the weight bank, we train each fusion rate for 50 epochs with a learning rate of 0.001.
 While generating the adversarial examples, the weights of Hausdorff distance loss and L2-Norm loss, \textit{i.e.}, $\gamma_1$ and $\gamma_2$ in Eq.~\ref{eq:gamma} are set to 2.0 and 0.5, respectively.
 The outlier limitation $\epsilon$ of Eq.~\ref{eq:epsilon}. is set to 0.2.
 We use \textit{B}= $30\sqrt{t}$ queries to obtain the estimated normal direction $\mathbf{m}_t$ in Eq.~\ref{eq:m}.
 We conduct $R=100$ iteration rounds during boundary-cloud optimization stage.

-\textbf{Evaluation Metrics.} To quantitatively evaluate the effectiveness of our proposed attack, we measure the perturbation size via three metrics: (1) L2-norm distance $D_{norm}$ \cite{cortes2012l2}, which measures the squared root of the sum of squared shifting distance; (2) Chamfer distance $D_c$ \cite{fan2017point}, which measures the average squared distance between each adversarial point and its nearest original point; (3) Hausdorff distance $D_h$ \cite{huttenlocher1993comparing}, which measures the maximum squared distance between each adversarial point and its nearest original point and is thus sensitive to outliers.
+\textbf{Evaluation Metrics.} To quantitatively evaluate the effectiveness of our proposed attack, we measure the perturbation size via three metrics: (1) L2-norm distance $D_{norm}$, which measures the squared root of the sum of squared shifting distance; (2) Chamfer distance $D_c$ \cite{fan2017point}, which measures the average squared distance between each adversarial point and its nearest original point; (3) Hausdorff distance $D_h$ \cite{huttenlocher1993comparing}, which measures the maximum squared distance between each adversarial point and its nearest original point and is thus sensitive to outliers.